jpb06/nx-front-poc/docs/frontend-architecture.md

 Using storybook, we can easily demonstrate how well is advancing the user story, and validate distinct parts of the user story with product team.

-# ⚡ Cool!
-But what does it mean concretely?
+# ⚡ Cool, but what does it mean concretely?

+## 🔶 Classifying our components

-Let's reflect on the classification we want to use.
+Let's reflect on the classification we want to use and how it would impact our folders structure.
 Here is a proposal:

 | Category  | Description                                                                                                                                                                                                          |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |